olcf/olcf-test-harness/doc-sphinx/source/user_guide/adding_new_test.rst

     build_cmd = ./build_hello_mpi_c.sh
     check_cmd = ./check_hello_mpi_c.sh
     report_cmd = ./report_hello_mpi_c.sh

-    # The following variables are optional
+    #### Optional built-in replacements:
+    # Useful for controlling relative path inside $BUILD_DIR
     executable_path = hello
+    # Set to 1 if you want to allow this test to be resubmitted automatically with ``runtests.py --mode start ...``
     resubmit = 0
+    processes_per_node = 8
+    total_processes = 8
-    # Optional: used in conjunction with resubmit argument to limit total submissions/runs of a test (inclusive of initial run)
+    # Used in conjunction with resubmit argument to limit total submissions/runs of a test (inclusive of initial run)
     # Set to 0 (or don't define) for indefinite resubmissions
     max_submissions = 3

+    # project_id and batch_queue should only be used if a specific partition or account is always required
+    #project_id = abc123
+    #batch_queue = my_special_partition

-    # The following are user-defined and used for Key-Value replacements
-    # ie, nodes replaces __nodes__ in the job script template
+    #### The following are user-defined and used for Key-Value replacements in the job template
     # NOTE: capital letters in variable names are not supported
-    nodes = 1
     total_processes = 16
     processes_per_node = 16